bgrayburn/ecm-modbot/README.md

 - Can GPT suggest when policies are ambiguous?
 - Currently updates reset the clock on a currently proposed policy.
 Should it?
 - Currently only 1 proposed update on a policy can exists, meaning that new proposals overwrite old ones.
 Should it?
-- Should the bot be given access to the chat history when making decisions?
-This would allow for more complicated policies like.
-- What about policies like (no speaking ill of people in the chat room?).
+- What about policies like *no speaking ill of people in the chat room?*.
 This would require the bot to have a way to identify people in the chat room.